 The Advanced Security feature addresses five types of threats:

-An external device attempts to access devices connected to your network.
-These unauthorized access attempts often occur through open ports.
+- Unauthorized access: An external device attempts to access devices connected to your network.

 When a threat is detected, the Advanced Security feature automatically blocks it and sends you a notification to inform you and provide you with tips on how to correct the situation.